Between trips to Toys 'R' Us and movie marathons, the force wasn't with us.

 We squabbled over the chores.
 If he had to do laundry more than once in a row, he pouted.
-I was constantly feeding the cats and scooping the litter box and going to the grocery store alone.
+I was constantly feeding the cats, scooping the litter box, and going to the grocery store alone.
 The big excitement in our lives?
-Going to Toys R Us in search of new action figures.
+Going to Toys "R' Us in search of new action figures.
 Seeing Episode One on opening night.
 And the following week.
-And then in Digital.
-It was an okay life.
+And then in digital.
+It was an OK life.
 There was nothing particularly wrong.
-But nothing particularly right either.
+But, nothing particularly right either.
 I began asking myself, when does today become forever?
 And if this is forever, can I live with that?
-More and more often, the answer was no.
+More and more often, the answer was "no."

 And then one day I was done.
 I can't explain it any better than that.
 We were coming up on our three year anniversary and I didn't feel like celebrating.
 We were fighting more and more, and the arguments were getting heated.
 I realized I wanted more than he could give.
 And whenever I tried to talk to him about it, he'd brush me off with, "We'll talk about it later."

 But later wasn't cutting it.
 And so one day when I came home from work, I asked him to turn off the video game.
 We sat down and talked.
 Cried.
 And talked some more.
 I moved out the next day.

 I felt bad leaving him, knowing he'd already been down that road with his ex-wife.
 But if he didn't change, he'd go down that road again.
 And that wasn't my problem.
 Those were his battles to face.
 Moving on was easier than I thought.